Winipedia/pyrig/README.md

 **Configuration Enforcement**:
 - `assert_config_files_are_correct`: Verifies all configuration files are correct and automatically fixes them if needed
-- `assert_dev_dependencies_config_is_correct`: Validates dev dependencies configuration (pyrig internal)
+- `assert_dev_dependencies_config_is_correct`: Validates dev dependencies configuration and automatically updates the config file if incorrect (pyrig internal only)

+**Pre-commit Integration**:
+- `assert_pre_commit_is_installed`: Runs `pre-commit install` to ensure pre-commit hooks are properly installed and configured

 **Dependency Management**:
 - `assert_dependencies_are_up_to_date`: Runs `poetry self update` and `poetry update --with dev` to ensure dependencies are current and poetry is up to date.
-These are here bc they are too slow for pre-commit, but I like having this done automatically and as updates occur regularly, but not too often to justify the wait time.
-So I added them as an autouse session fixture.
+These are here because they are too slow for pre-commit, but I like having this done automatically.
+Updates occur regularly but not too often to justify the wait time, so I added them as an autouse session fixture.

 These fixtures run automatically before your tests execute, ensuring that:
 1. Your project structure follows best practices